 Fast forward to 2018, and I was fortunate enough to finish the year on top of open division LBP.
 A very proud moment.
 However, the competition is on for 2019.
 With my teammate Justin and I having one win apiece so far (with another match in a weeks’ time) it’s early days.

 For anyone looking to get into practical shooting, with the UKPSA and NRA leagues you can fill pretty much every weekend of the year up with matches.
-The key difference between the two is the way they are organised.
+The way they are organised is the key difference.
 With UKPSA, courses of fire have to be IPSC compliant and approved by the council.
 This means that they will be consistent with the rulebook, so more limited as to what challenges can be presented.
 The NRA or standalone “open” matches are less confined, so you’ll find more “freedom” from the course of fire designers.

 My advice would be research what you want to do thoroughly and more importantly what kit you want to use.
 It can get expensive if you get the wrong one that doesn’t suit you.
 I use a different pistol to most, and a different rifle, but they suit me so I’ll stick with them.